Uber Said To Use 'Sophisticated' Software To Defraud Drivers, Passengers

 Uber could make or lose money on each job.

 And here's the issue with excessive regulation.
-(Score:3)
+(Score:2, Insightful)

 Taxis have all sorts of regulations, most of them are for the good of society, such things as: